SEI-TAS/kalki-node-setup/control_node/README.md

 ## Deployment
 If running from the same computer where the build was generated, no deployment is needed.

 It is possible to create a distribution tar.gz that can be copied to a deployment installation, and contains all that is needed to run the components.
-To generate such a file and deploy it in another computer, follow these steps:
+To generate such a file and deploy it in another computer, follow these steps.
+Note that this assumes that `gz` is available on the build computer, and `tar` is available on the deployment computer.

 1. Execute `bash export.sh`
 1. Copy the `control_node_dist.tar.gz` file and the file `import.sh` to the deployment computer
+1. Ensure that Docker is installed in the deployment computer
 1. Install the deployment executing `bash import.sh`

 ## Running
 To run all components in a unified docker-compose instance, execute this script from the folder it is in: